 Sheldon’s Market remains in operation with normal business hours, daily from 6am – 8pm.
 Customers are encouraged to call ahead with their order and items can be brought to you on the porch or to your car.
 802-325-3390

-The Barn Restaurant: Effective March 18, The Barn will be offering a special menu for curbside pickup Friday, Saturday and Sunday.
+The Barn Restaurant: WILL BE OPENING BACK UP ON A LIMITED BASIS ON THURSDAY, JUNE 18.
+They will continue offering a special menu for curbside pickup Friday, Saturday and Sunday.
 The menu is updated on our Facebook page.
 The menu will be subject to change and can now include takeout of beer, wine and cocktails.
 The only stipulation is that it must accompany a food order.
 Call anytime between two and six pm at 802-325-3088.
 In order to minimize personal contact, we request that payment and any gratuity be made by credit card during phone order.
 Curbside pickup at the restaurant will be right outside the dining room entrance.

 As always, The Barn places your safety and the cleanliness of our kitchen and facilities at the very top of our priority list.
 A ServeSafe-Certified individual will be onsite during all food preparation and handling.
 Together we can get through these challenging times!
 We are so grateful for your business.